Why Visier

 CORPORATE REPORTING

-CSRD: What HR Leaders Need To Know for 2023
+CSRD: What HR Leaders Need To Know

 The Corporate Sustainability Reporting Directive (CSRD) elevates the importance of people data to business success, putting it under more scrutiny than ever before.
 CSRD includes mandatory reporting on workforce data, requiring close attention from CHROs across Europe and beyond.
 Reporting work begins in 2023—here's what you need to know.